Passport & Visa Information

 Electrical current on the national grid is 240 volts.
 The type of plug that electrical appliance use in PNG, is TYPE I. Some hotels provide 110 volt outlets in guest rooms for shavers and hair dryers.

-Certification or vaccination against yellow fever or cholera is required for travellers over one year of age coming from or through infected areas.
+Certification or vaccination against yellow fever or cholera is required for travelers over one year of age coming from or through infected areas.
 Malaria is the only serious health risk.
 Visitors are strongly advised to consult your local doctor or tropical disease clinic to commence anti-malarial preparations before arrival.
 Water quality is within World Health Organization standards in most towns.
 Advised to drink bottled water to be on the safe side.
 In rural areas it is advisable to boil water at all times or use purification tablets.
 Please go to your Dr and request recommended inoculations prior to visiting PNG.

 Dental, doctors and hospital services are available in all major centers.
 Medical clinics and aid posts are found in remote areas and several hospitals are privately owned.
-New Year's Day - 1st January, Good Friday, Easter Monday, Queens Birthday - 13th June, Rememberance Day - 21st July, Independence Day - 16th September, Christmas Day - 25th December, Boxing Day - 26th December.
+New Year's Day - 1st January, Good Friday, Easter Monday, Queens Birthday - 13th June, Remembrance Day - 21st July, Independence Day - 16th September, Christmas Day - 25th December, Boxing Day - 26th December.

 Local traditional beliefs and ceremonies are maintained in remote areas; however, Christian influence is predominant.